Does hit-by-pitch count as an at bat?

 Definition.
 An official at-bat comes when a batter reaches base via a fielder's choice, hit or an error (not including catcher's interference) or when a batter is put out on a non-sacrifice.
 (Whereas a plate appearance refers to each completed turn batting, regardless of the result.)

-Does hit by pitch count as bounce?
+Does a hit by pitch count if it hits the ground first?

 It doesn't matter how the pitch reaches the batter.
 The batter may hit any pitch that is thrown.
-Note that a pitch that bounces before reaching the plate may never be called a strike or a legally-caught third strike.

 Do errors count as at-bats?